YangYeh-PD/scandoku/README.md

 # 📘 Scandoku
-**Scandoku** aims to simplify the Sudoku-solving experience by letting users take a photo of any puzzle and get the solution instantly—no manual input required.
+**Scandoku** aims to simplify the Sudoku-solving experience by letting users take a photo of any puzzle and get the solution instantly with no manual input required.
 It also serves as a demonstration of combining computer vision, machine learning, and algorithmic problem-solving into a practical application.

 ## 📌 Features
 - Solve 9×9 Sudoku puzzles using backtracking.